ag-csharp/Modalonia/README.md

 ![Modalonia](https://i.ibb.co/Vjn6HF8/modalonia.gif "Modalonia")

 ## Basic usage
-Make sure the first child element of your main window is grid, other panel type like `StackPanel` is not supported.

 ```csharp
 // you can attach any control as a modal's content..
 var content =  new TextBlock